Ficool

 Mark counted silently.

 He knew how far you could go.
 You learned things like that when quenching red-hot metal and watching it scream in the water.
 Steel could crack if you shocked it incorrectly.
 Men could break if you pushed them too far.
-There was a line.
+There was a line, and he knew how to tread it.

 He pulled the guard up.